 Ross Maxwell Scenic Drive is a 30.9 mile moderately trafficked point-to-point trail located near Big Bend National Park, Texas that features a river and is good for all skill levels.
-The trail is primarily used for road biking and scenic driving and is accessible from October until March.
+The trail is primarily used for road biking and scenic driving and is best used from October until March.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash